 A Moderate Rehab is defined as a project where the work area does not exceed 50% of the aggregate area of the building (the work scope is less than an ICC level 3 alteration), yet is still able to comply with the energy-performance requirements.

-Rural/Tribal/Small Town
+Location: Rural/Tribal/Small Town

 Projects that meet one or more of the four criteria below qualify for the Rural/Tribal/Small Town pathway.